 Fact 1: A stovetop percolator makes piping hot coffee

-If you are used to making coffee using a drip coffee maker, you’re in for a surprise.
+If you are used to making coffee using a drip coffee maker or an automatic pour over coffee maker, you’re in for a surprise.
 Whether it’s a good surprise or a bad one depends on your personal taste and preference.

 A regular drip coffee maker will brew your coffee with ease but it won’t satisfy your desire for a hot cup of coffee as the machine uses a moderate temperature in its brewing technique.

 Since a percolator-made coffee is brewed at just under boiling point, your final brew tends to be really hot.
 It is hotter and stronger than a regular machine-made coffee.

 This is what most people love about the percolator.
 Waking up to a warm cup of hot coffee is something special.
 And a coffee percolator can give you just what you need.